Coronavirus: Infected Auckland woman says her husband also has it, bringing NZ cases to four

 On Tuesday night, health officials called for calm and restraint after "sustained bullying" on social media of a family in isolation.

-In Thursday's briefing Bloomfield called out the "keyboard warriors" who have been critical of those impacted by the disease.
+In Thursday's briefing Director-General of Health Dr Ashley Bloomfield called out the "keyboard warriors" who have been critical of those impacted by the disease.

 People affected by the virus should not be criticised, he said.